Learn the latest skills

-Target group are the school management, teachers, special education teachers and all other non-teaching experts and staff working in school education, adult education and VET.
+Target group are the school management, teachers, special needs teachers and all other non-teaching experts and staff working in school education, adult education and VET.

 The course covers a wide range of topics that schools need to consider and tackle when introducing/updating and securing digitalization in their school: